Nyonya Beadwork and Embroidery

 Besides Singapore, Nyonya beadwork and embroidery is also practised in Penang and Melaka in Malaysia.
 Many embroidery items in Peranakan homes have been linked to embroiderers in Canton, Fujian, and Zhejiang in China.

-The Chinese Peranakan community is the main community involved, and the community in Singapore can be traced to the Chinese who settled in Melaka during the 14th century and married local Malay, Javanese, or Balinese.
+The Chinese Peranakan community is the main community involved, and the community in Singapore can be traced to the Chinese who settled in Melaka during the 14th century and married local women of Malay, Javanese, or Balinese heritage.

 The community set up the Straits Chinese British Association in 1900 which eventually evolved into the Peranakan Association of Singapore in 1966.
 Associations such as the Gunong Sayang Association in Singapore also promote the culture of the Peranakan communities.